Digital terrestrial television in Portugal: History

 The Portuguese government first began considering digital terrestrial television in 1998, at a time when the first services in Europe were being tested.
 The tentative launch of the platform was set to be in 2000; the first phase was supposed to end in 2002.

 On April 2, 2001, Ferro Rodrigues announced the first tender for a digital terrestrial television network in Portugal, with a second tender to grant the channels in the second half of the year.
-The goal was to start in the second half of 2002, achieving 90% reach, and shutting down the analog signals in 2007.
+The goal was to start in the second half of 2002, achieving a 90% reach, and shutting down the analog signals in 2007.
 On August 20, the PTDP consortium won the license.

 PTDP's service was scheduled to start on August 31, 2002, but due to recommendations from ANACOM, it was suggested that the launch was to be delayed to 2003.
 After the delay, ANACOM suggested the dismantling of the PTDP consortium.

 In April 2008, there were two companies bidding for the exploitation of subscription channels on digital terrestrial, PT using MEO and the Swedish company AirPlus TV.
 Following the commercial launch of MEO's IPTV service, there were plans for a MEO DT service, which was set to be the cheapest subscription television offer in the market.

 The TDT process was broken into two licenses: one for management of the FTA network and frequencies, and one for the management and distribution of pay TV channels and content.
 Both licenses were won by Portugal Telecom (PT).
 PT also acquired the transmitter network of Televisão Independente (TVI), thus becoming the sole broadcaster of analog television signals.
 ANACOM's objective was to have 5 TDT FTA channels (including a new 5th FTA channel) and a paid TV offer of around 40 channels.
 The plan for a paid TV offer was abandoned when PT announced that they were returning the paid TV license to ANACOM, which returned the million paid by PT.

 The creation of the fifth TV channel was criticized by private broadcasters, TVI and Sociedade Independente de Comunicação (SIC).
 They argued that the television advertising market was saturated and a new broadcaster would damage existing channels.

 ARTV started test broadcasts on December 27, 2012 and regular broadcasts on January 3, 2013.
 The channel became the first terrestrial channel to launch in nearly twenty years.

 In June 2016, the government allowed four new television channels: two existing RTP channels (RTP3 and RTP Memória) under the condition that these wouldn't carry commercial advertising on terrestrial, while two private channels were open to a bidding round from the private sector.

 In 2023, Media Capital CEO Pedro Morais Leitão said that the company was considering pulling out of DTT broadcasting.
 In November 2023, ANACOM extended the DTT license by 7 years upon MEO request.
-This license is valid until 10 December 2030.
+This license will be valid until 10 December 2030.

+As of 2024, RTP pays €8 million for the national carriage of four of its channels on the platform, at a cost of €2 million per channel.